How do we engage with Independence Day?

 This is a cross-cultural dialogue where we will get into some of what actually happened, some of the structures and governance and symbols, and collaboratively think about re-narrating this important history.

 This July 4th, America’s Independence Day, listen to a live cross-cultural conversation about the true histories of democracy and America’s independence from the descendents of some of the people who were there in the 1770s: two members of the Haudenosaunee Confederacy and a descendent of a signer of the Declaration of Independence.
-There will then be 2-3 Responders, all of whom are leaders in their own sphere of influence, about the implications of these histories in their world.
-We will then open it up to the wider community.

 Meet the speakers…